Angela Fraleigh | Professor of Art

 Independent Studies in American Art

 Jan is also a watercolor landscape painter who specializes in portraits of homes and historic buildings.
-She has clients throughout the region and is a regular participant in regional art festivals.
+She has clients throughout the region and is a regular participant in regional art festivals, such as Tinicum Art Festival, Erwinna, Bucks County, and Saucon Creek Art Fair.
 She has had solo shows at Reading Community College and Stroudsmoor Country Inn, and she has participated in group shows at Allentown Art Museum, Lehigh University Art Galleries, Serious Business 1 and 2 at Northampton Community College, Face Value: A Self-Portrait Show at Bethlehem City Hall, The Baum School of Art, and other venues.

 Ted Colegrove | Adjunct Professor, Web Design

 Ted Colegrove is a web designer, graphic designer and photographer.
 After graduating from Moravian University in 2007, he worked as a designer at the Morning Call, and presently works at Olympus.
 His image of fireworks over SteelStacks was chosen as the Musikfest 30th Anniversary Print.
 His photo work was displayed in a solo exhibition, "Oh, the places you'll go . . ." in the H. Paty Eiffe Gallery, HUB, Moravian University, in Fall 2020.